EvaMaeRey/tidypivot/README.md

 But API:

-- describe layout of table and compute
+- describe layout of table (rows and cols) and compute (default to count records)

 ``` r
 # data_slice <- function(data, filter = NULL){